 If you have always been cautious about the environment, this career will suit you well.
-It involves conducting research, identifying, and controlling some of the hazards to the environment, such as pollutants.
-Additionally, you will be responsible for conducting research about air pollutants and coming up with ways to control them.
+It involves conducting research, identifying, and controlling some hazards to the environment, such as pollutants.
+Additionally, you will be responsible for conducting research about air pollutants and coming up with ways to manage them.

 6. Post-Secondary Teaching